NnajiChimuanya/klever-backend/README.md

 ### Post: `/xpToToken`

-Requires the user's points to be converted and the address of the users
+Requires the user's points to be converted and the address of the users.
+Users can burn experience points(XP) to mint tokens which would be sent to their address by the developer.

 ```
 //function that converts XP to tokens